UC BERKELEY GOAL: Reduce potable water use to 10% below 2008 levels by 2020.

 Inexpensive retrofits that reduce the flow per flush are being installed in bathrooms in multiple buildings.
 The new flushometers reduce water use from 3.6 to 1.6 gallons per flush (gpf) for toilets and from 3.6 to 1.2 gpf for urinals.
 Bathrooms in high traffic areas have the greatest return on investment for such a retrofit.

-The campus recently installed and upgraded water meters in over twenty buildings, bringing the total number of metered buildings to 70.
+The campus continues to install and upgrade water meters in buildings, bringing the total.
 These digital meters allow Facilities Services to monitor usage online and respond to leaks more quickly.

-In addition to increasing the efficiency of the irrigation system, the campus has also reduced the amount of irrigated lawn on campus, converting 3.5 acres of turf in the past year to use less water.
-This lawn conversion program was originally funded through a TGIF grant, but has now been expanded to convert unused lawns to native and drought tolerant species.
+In addition to increasing the efficiency of the irrigation system, the campus has also reduced the amount of irrigated lawn on campus, converting 3.5 acres of turf to use less water.

 There are a lot of reasons to love Berkeley’s tap water.
 It’s sourced from Sierra Nevada snowmelt, it tastes good, and it’s free.
 Now thanks to TGIF grants and other funding, at least 25 water bottle refill stations installed throughout the campus!
 There are also several “bottle fillers” retrofitted to existing ADA-compliant water fountains.